tenmax/poppy/README.md

 # Poppy
-*poppy* is dataframe library for java.
-It provides common SQL operations (e.g. select, from, where, group by, order by, distinct) to process data in java.
+*poppy* is dataframe library for java, which provides common SQL operations (e.g. select, from, where, group by, order by, distinct) to process data in java.

 Unlike other dataframe libraries, which keep all the data in memory, *poppy* process data in streaming manager.
 That is, it is more similar as [Java8 Stream library](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html), but relational version.